 Agile Contracts – An Introduction

 If you are working in technology, you are likely witnessing the ever-increasing penetration of the Agile development methodology into technology development and IT services procurement.
+Agile contracts are here to stay.

 Agile development is used in projects from website development agreements to large-scale multi-year consulting projects.
 Agile contracts, in a variety of forms, have proliferated.